mvolkmann/blog/src/swift/widgets.md

 whose name also matches the widget name.
 The file contains starting code that only renders the current time.

-# Terminology
+## Terminology

 Timeline - an array of `TimelineEntry` objects that describe when the widget display should be updated

-Entry - data used by the widget
+Entry - struct that holds data used by the widget

+The provided sample code defines the struct `SimpleEntry`.
+Rename this to be relevant to your widget.

 Reload Policy - determines when the widget requests a new timeline;
 options include: